top of page

 Parabhairavayoga ātmopalabdhirmuktisamānārthā bandhānmokṣaprāptau||24||

-Self-realization (ātma-upalabdhiḥ) in Parabhairavayoga (parabhairavayoge) (is) synonymous with (samānārthā) Liberation (mukti), in the sense of attaining freedom (mokṣa-prāptau) from bondage (bandhāt) .
+Self-realization (ātma-upalabdhiḥ) in Parabhairavayoga (parabhairavayoge) (is) synonymous with (samānārthā) Liberation (mukti) in the sense of getting freedom (mokṣa-prāptau) from bondage (bandhāt).

-Self-realization in Parabhairavayoga is synonymous with Liberation or Emancipation in the sense of attaining freedom from bondage, in short, in the sense of escaping from bondage.
-In my Yoga, which is based on Divine Knowledge acquired through His Grace, which appears in the form of sixty-four non-dualistic revealed scriptures of Bhairava, such as Mālinīvijaya, Svacchanda, Rudrayāmala, etc. (Along with the very secret Śivasūtra-s, Self-realization — Śivavyāpti — penetration into Śiva) is Liberation.
-In other words, having completely given up both ignorance of the Self and intellectual ignorance , which will be described later on, attaining full identification with Śiva, characterized by taking delight in His unparalleled Freedom, is Emancipation from bondage.
+Self-realization in Parabhairavayoga is synonymous with Liberation or Emancipation in the sense of getting freedom from bondage, i.e. in the sense of getting away from servitude.
+In my Yoga, which is based on Divine Knowledge gotten from His Grace appearing in the form of sixty-four non-dualistic revealed scriptures of Bhairava such as Mālinīvijaya, Svacchanda, Rudrayāmala, etc. along with the most secret Śivasūtra-s, Self-realization —Śivavyāpti -a penetration into Śiva- is Liberation, in other words, after having completely abandoned both ignorance about the Self and intellectual ignorance, which will be described later, acquisition of full identification with Śiva, characterized by the act of taking delight in His unparalleled Freedom, is Emancipation from bondage.

 बन्धो भवति यदा स एवमिच्छति॥२५॥